sourcebroker/deployer-extended-typo3-tasks/README.md

     dep typo3cms:database:updateschema live

-or for TYPO3 commands:
+or for TYPO3 commands (since TYPO3 8.7):

     dep typo3:cleanup:deletedrecords live

-If you want to see th output of command then use -vvv switch.
+If you want to see the output of command then use -vvv switch.
 Example:

     dep typo3:cleanup:deletedrecords live -vvv